dagerikhl/typescript-thursday-react-query/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+The `pages/` directory (except `pages/api`, see below) refers to pages in the we SPA.
+You can edit these to change the application.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.